Testing, Hospitals & Private Care Physicians

 - 13365 Overseas Hwy, Ste. #101, Marathon, FL 33050

 • Rural Health Network offers free viral and antibody testing in Key West by appointment.
 RHN conducts screening and testing events in Key West’s Bahama Village.

 • Commercial labs, such as Quest and LabCorp, can conduct viral and antibody (rapid) tests.
 LabCorp currently conducts testing at Walgreens in Key West with a prescription.

 • Advanced Urgent Care can conduct both viral and antibody tests and can test those with minimal to no symptoms.
 They have locations in Key West, Marathon, and Key Largo.
-They have conducted over 400 COVID-19 tests in Monroe County since May 13.
-Patients can pre-register for testing and download the Antibody Screening form at www.urgentcarefloridakeys.com, or call (305) 294-0011.
+Patients can pre-register for testing and download the Antibody Screening form on the website.

-Since day one of this pandemic, DOH-Monroe’s epidemiologists have been the only group conducting in-depth contact tracing with all confirmed cases in Monroe county with the formulation of a timeline of when their illness started and communicating with all close contacts of such cases.
+Since day one of this pandemic, DOH-Monroe’s epidemiologists have been conducting in-depth contact tracing with all confirmed cases in Monroe County with the formulation of a timeline of when their illness started and communicating with all close contacts of such cases.
 Calls are made to confirmed cases and their close contacts daily.